Uber Insurance Coverage for Passengers

 It is also worth noting that the driver’s personal insurance company and the policy the Uber driver carries with that provider should cover accidents that occur when the driver is “off the app” or otherwise not available for rideshare rides.

 Our Fort Lauderdale personal injury attorneys understand how to file a claim and demand the compensation you deserve for your Uber accident injuries as a passenger in a Florida rideshare accident.
 We can help you pursue a payout in your rideshare accident case.
 Our team can take on even the most complex car accident cases.
-Uber and Lyft accident cases can be notoriously difficult to navigate, but an Uber accident lawyer will pursue damages on your behalf that include:
+Uber and Lyft accident cases can be notoriously difficult to navigate, but a Fort Lauderdale Uber accident lawyer will pursue damages on your behalf that include:

 - Medical care costs;